Supporting and promoting tennis in the Ann Arbor area

 TENNIS BALLS: A new can of USTA-approved balls will be provided by the tournament for each match.

-RAIN POLICY: All players should report to their tournament site on the designated play date 15 minutes before the start time RAIN or SHINE, unless the tournament website says otherwise or the Tournament Director sends emails to all players.
+RAIN POLICY: All players should report to their tournament site on the designated play date 15 minutes before the start time RAIN or SHINE, unless the tournament website says otherwise or the Tournament Director emails all players.
 The Tournament Director will determine whether or not to delay matches or to reschedule.
 If the Tournament Director determines that a match may be played on the VTC indoor courts due to weather, all players must agree to the move and are responsible for any court fees.
-However, the cost of final matches that must be moved indoors will be paid by AAACTA.
+However, the cost of any final matches that must be moved indoors will be paid by AAACTA.

 Here are a few helpful tennis spectator etiquette guidelines to follow: